cloudflare/terraform-provider-cloudflare/website/docs/r/zone_settings_override.html.markdown

 > Error: invalid zone setting "\<argument\>" (value: \<value\>) found - cannot be set as it is read only

 This is true even when setting the argument to its default value.
 These values should either be omitted or set to `null` for zones with plans that don't support the feature.
+See the [plan feature matrices](https://www.cloudflare.com/plans/) for details on feature support by plan.

 ### On/Off Values